Singular anisotropic elliptic equations with gradient-dependent lower order terms: Introduction and main results

---- Sharp a priori estimates for solutions to anisotropic problems with $\lambda=0$ and $c \equiv 0$ have been proved by Cianchi \cite{C} (see also \cites{AdBF1,AdBF2}) by introducing a convenient notion of rearrangement satisfying an anisotropic version of the P\'olya-Szeg\"o principle.
+Sharp {\em a priori} estimates for solutions to anisotropic problems with $\lambda=0$ and $c \equiv 0$ have been proved by Cianchi \cite{C} (see also \cites{AdBF1,AdBF2}) by introducing a convenient notion of rearrangement satisfying an anisotropic version of the P\'olya-Szeg\"o principle.
+For other results on anisotropic problems we refer the interested reader to the recent papers \cite{ACCZ,CV,dBFZ,FVV,FGK,FGL,GLR}.

 We end this section by recalling the paper \cite{BO} (see also \cites{BCT,BFM,GMM} and \cite{LM} for the anisotropic equivalent), where the Dirichlet homogeneous problem relative to the equation $-\Delta u=f/u^\alpha$ is considered.
-The authors distinguish three cases according to the value of $\alpha$, that are $0<\alpha<1$, $\alpha=1$ and $\alpha>1$.
+The authors distinguish three cases: $0<\alpha<1$, $\alpha=1$ and $\alpha>1$.
 The first two cases can be treated using approximation techniques and providing the existence of a unique solution in $H_0^1(\Omega)$.
 The validity of a strong comparison principle is a fundamental tool in order to prove the monotonicity, and also a uniform bound far from zero, of the sequence of solutions of the approximate problems.
-We stress that these kind of arguments cannot be generalized to the anisotropic setting because of the lack of a strong maximum principle (see \cite{V}).
+We stress that this kind of arguments cannot be generalized to the anisotropic setting because of the lack of a strong maximum principle (see \cite{V}).